-- DSM Steering and Review Committee members; the Chair and Vice Chair of DSM Text Revision projects; Practice Guideline Executive and Steering Committees; Chairpersons and Vice-Chairpersons of the Practice Guideline Workgroups. - The Chairpersons or Co-chairpersons of the DSM groups and Practice Guidelines groups ideally should not have any conflict of interests. - Tier #2: Full disclosure is required from the time of appointment, election, or publication from: Board of Trustees, Editors of American Psychiatric Publishing (APP) and American Psychiatric Association Foundation (APAF); and candidates for national office; Authors of books published by APP, APA sponsored meetings presenters, Assembly members, Assembly Executive Committee, APA Components (Councils, Committees, Task Forces, Work Groups) DSM advisors (including Text Reviewers and Section Editors for Text Revision projects), Practice Guideline Work Group members, and Practice Guidelines consultants. - Tier #3: Full disclosure is required from Employees at the time of hiring.
+- Tier #2: Full disclosure is required from the time of appointment, election, or publication from: Board of Trustees, Editors of American Psychiatric Publishing (APP) and American Psychiatric Association Foundation (APAF); and candidates for national office; Authors of books published by APP, APA sponsored meetings presenters, Assembly members, Assembly Executive Committee, APA Components (Councils, Committees, Task Forces, Work Groups) DSM advisors, consultants and workgroup members (including Text Reviewers and Section Editors for Text Revision projects), Practice Guideline Work Group members, and Practice Guidelines consultants. - Tier #3: Full disclosure is required from Employees at the time of hiring.
 Oversight of the process is provided by relevant executive level staff for the APA, including any additional disclosures, limits or publication of the disclosure information. - 8.
-If it is determined that an individual in Tiers #1 or #2 has failed to disclose an interest or has misrepresented an interest on their disclosure form, the matter will be reviewed by Conflict of Interest Committee which will forward recommendations for appropriate action to the Board of Trustees. - As used in this policy and in APA's disclosure forms, capitalized terms have the following definitions:
+If it is determined that an individual in Tiers #1 or #2 has failed to disclose an interest or has misrepresented an interest on their disclosure form, the matter will be reviewed by COI Committee which will forward recommendations for appropriate action to the Board of Trustees.

+As used in this policy and in APA's disclosure forms, capitalized terms have the following definitions:
-[&]quot;Affiliations" are close relationships the person has with non-profit corporations, for profit corporations, educational or religious institutions.

-[&]quot;Interests" include financial, professional, personal, and intellectual interests.

-[&]quot;Close Associate" means a domestic partner, spouse and/or dependent child.
+- "Affiliations" are close relationships the person has with non-profit corporations, for profit corporations, educational or religious institutions. - "Interests" include financial, professional, personal, and intellectual interests. - "Close Associate" means a domestic partner, spouse and/or dependent child.